 In 2018 two new collaboration with director Roberto Andò: Turandot at Shanghai Grand Theatre and Conversazione su Tiresia by and with Andrea Camilleri at Teatro Greco, Siracusa.
 In 2019 he collaborated with Andreé Ruth Shammah in Knives in Hens by David Harrower at Spoleto Festival, Napoli Teatro Festival and Teatro Franco Parenti.

-For season 2019/20 with Roberto Andò collaborated for Winter Journey, music by Ludovico Einaudi and libretto by Colm Toibin, a co-production by Teatro Massimo di Palermo and Teatro San Carlo in Naples.
+For season 2019/20 he collaborated with director Roberto Andò for Winter Journey (music by Ludovico Einaudi and libretto by Colm Toibin) a co-production by Teatro Massimo di Palermo and Teatro San Carlo in Naples.

 2020 started with a video sequence for Il Turco in Italia at Teatro la Scala (director Roberto Andò) and the new production of Alcina (director Serena Sinigaglia) at Opera de Lorraine in Nancy.